 The proposal must include an abstract of the proposed work, a 3 to 5 page description of the project, and a letter of support from the faculty sponsor.
 The proposal is to be written by the student and should be reviewed by the faculty sponsor.
 The online application needs to be completed by Monday, February 22, 2021.
 A copy of the student's transcript will be added to the application.

 Students in all majors are eligible to apply.
 Representative projects include scientific research, photographic essays, choreography, and literary studies.
 Projects should be focused (one aspect of a writer’s work, the effect of light on plant defense mechanisms, etc.).
 Projects are intended to be student-initiated rather than faculty-initiated.

 Please note: If you plan to do survey research or other research with human subjects, you will need Muhlenberg College Institutional Review Board (IRB) approval.
-Applications without such approval are incomplete and will not be considered.
 Getting IRB approval can be a time-consuming process (especially if the project involves anyone under 18 years old) and must be started early.

 Please also note: Any applicant for a summer research grant which would take place outside the U.S. border must meet with the Dean of Global Education to complete additional required forms.
 Such students will also be required to purchase international health and travel insurance.

 - Summer Research Grant Application Guidelines

 If you have any questions, please contact Lori Flatto.